fiona-p/lp-workflow-challenge-prototype/docs/adr/task1.md

 Using both methods above, we check a flag in the sheet:

 - If `design_change_needed = FALSE`
-  -> **Release to Staging**: The release button pushes content changes straight to staging for review.
+  -> **Release to Staging**: The Apply Update button pushes content changes straight to staging for review.
   _Note: Consider authentication/permissions — do we want the (AM) to have permission to do this?_

 - If `design_change_needed = TRUE`